mathewbwilliamson/mathnasium-cts/frontend/README.md

 -   Think more about what you need a new Event to have as a required field.
 Type, DueDate, message, messageTitle, lead (once you figure that out)
 -   Need to figure out dates to finish Today list in GraphQL
 -   Edit an Event Functionality (Started but need to finish Create Event Page)
+-   Style the Option and Select boxes on the CreateEvent.
+-   Frontend: Create user
+-   Figure out what permissions we will have for users